<-- Back to all resources

 • Focus on your goals: Keep your business goals in mind and prioritize the activities that will help you achieve them.

 A YC-alum, Sinan has been a founding engineer for various startups and loves building products that people will love.
-He was co-founder & CTO of Cuboh (YC S19), a senior software engineer at Tasso & Oscar Health, and is currently a co-founder at Kidsy.
+He was co-founder & CTO of Cuboh (YC S19), a senior software engineer at Tasso & Oscar Health, and a co-founder at Kidsy.
+He is always available to help and provide perspective as a technical founder for early-stage startups.

 Posted on